jaeheon209/data-engineering-1/docs/Airflow Installation.md

 These instructions are about installing Airflow on a Ubuntu server (not using Docker).
 We will be using Python 3.
-Python 2 is sunsetting
+Python 2 is sunsetting.

+Airflow version 1.10.12 will be used not Airflow 2.0 yet.

 ## Airflow Python Module Installation